Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: SN I a and Host Galaxy Sample

-Figure~\ref{fig:transmission} illustrates the wavelength coverage from these surveys. \numYesPhotometry\ SNeIa of the subset of \numAll\ lightcurves have host galaxy photometry available in at least one of these catalogs but only \numLightHeavy\ galaxies meet our requirement for a robust host galaxy stellar mass measurement.
-Even if we were able to obtain sufficient lightcurve data to have reliable lightcurve fits for the full sample of \numFullHostSample\ SNeIa, we would only have 130 host galaxy masses to test any Hubble residual vs. host galaxy stellar mass correlation.
-Figure~\ref{fig:post_sdss} shows color postage stamps for galaxies used from SDSS.
-The redshift distribution of our final sample per survey is presented in Figure~\ref{fig:survey_redshift}.
-We summarize the photometric data in Table~\ref{tab:snia_gal} for all \numFullHostSample\ SNeIa.
+Figure~\ref{fig:transmission} illustrates the wavelength coverage from these surveys.
+All \numAll\ lightcurves have host galaxy photometry available in at least one of these catalogs but only 143 galaxies meet our requirement for a robust host galaxy stellar mass measurement.
+The redshift and host galaxy mass distributions of our final sample versus the full sample is presented in of Figure~\ref{fig:all_hubble_redshift_mass}.